geopet85/geopet85.github.io/_posts/2022-05-15-rds-partitioned-tables-export.md

 ## Conclusion

-Exporting RDS snapshots to s3 is an expensive operation, and its application to a highly-partitioned database is almost non-viable.
-I wish AWS provided some proper documentation on how the whole operation works and how it could be optimized,
+Exporting RDS snapshots to s3 is already an expensive operation, and its application to a highly-partitioned database is almost non-viable.
+For another database we got an export time of almost 2 weeks which was almost useless.
+I wish AWS provided some proper documentation on how the whole operation works and how it could be optimized, as well as tackle the cases of partitioned tables.